-This policy will contribute to the safeguarding of children at Henleaze Junior School by:
+This policy will contribute to the safeguarding of children at CST by:

-- Clarifying safeguarding expectations for members of the education setting's community, staff, governing body, learners, and their families. - Contributing to the establishment of a safe, resilient, and robust safeguarding culture in the setting built on shared values; that learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice and are listened to. - Supporting contextual safeguarding approaches to practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, learners, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them. - Early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety. - Working in partnership with learners, parents, and other agencies in the Local Safeguarding Partnership.
+- Clarifying safeguarding expectations for members of the education setting's community, staff, governing body, children and their families; - Contributing to the establishment of a safe, resilient and robust safeguarding culture in the setting built on shared values; that learners are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice, and are listened to.

+- Supporting contextual safeguarding practice recognising that the setting's site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the setting's community (staff, children, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them. - Early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety. - Working in partnership with children, parents and other agencies in the Local Safeguarding Partnership. - Ensuring all policies which address issues of power and potential harm, for example anti-bullying, equalities, use of reasonable force, positive behaviour, will be linked to ensure a whole trust approach.

-Henleaze Junior School is named as a relevant agency in the Local Safeguarding Partnership (Keeping Bristol Safe Partnership).
-This policy sets out its statutory duty to cooperate, follow and comply with published arrangements as set out by the Keeping Bristol Safe Partnership.
+CST is named as a relevant agency in the Local Safeguarding Partnership.
+This policy sets out its statutory duty to co-operate, follow and comply with published arrangements as set out by the Keeping Bristol Safe Partnership or relevant partnership.